 The systems to test Alkalinity of water used in brewing process

-Chloride levels in the water used in the brewing process can be measured using CDR BeerLab®, a system which enables you to carry out a wide panel of chemical analyses on beer and water, using a single instrument, in a process that is faster and simpler than traditional methods.
+Alkalinity of water used in the brewing process can be measured using CDR BeerLab®, a system which enables you to carry out a wide panel of chemical analyses on beer and water, using a single instrument, in a process that is faster and simpler than traditional methods.

 With CDR BeerLab® brewers and breweries of any size can independently carry out brewing process controls without having to rely on external laboratories.